 The very basics about Coffee

-I mean, technically speaking, coffee is produced by a coffee plant, or rather, a shrub that grows throughout the tropics (tropics of Capricorn and Cancer).
+I mean, technically speaking, it is produced by a coffee plant, or rather, a shrub that grows throughout the tropics (tropics of Capricorn and Cancer).
 The area within the tropics is called the bean belt or coffee belt.
-This shrub can grow more than 10 metres high and, depending on the weather, it produces a certain number of white flowers just before producing green coffee cherries on its branches which are then harvested when turned into red (pink or yellow in some cases depending on the variety).
+This shrub can grow more than 10 metres high and, depending on the weather, it produces a certain number of white flowers just before producing green cherries on its branches which are then harvested when turned into red (pink or yellow in some cases depending on the variety).

-The coffee cherries, or rather, the drupes consist of two beans, or rather, seeds.
+The cherries, or rather, the drupes consist of two beans, or rather, seeds.
 The drupe can develop sporadically into just one seed.
 We normally refer to this as a peaberry.

 Now, there are some debates around the peaberry: people argue that these coffee beans taste better than any others with more sweetness and desirable flavours and because of that it sold at a higher price.
 What is certain, however, is that a peaberry has a rounder shape than any other coffee beans so it needs to be roasted separately to avoid any inconsistent roast profile.